SERVING ACCIDENT VICTIMS

-Headaches after a car accident: causes, & when to get a lawyer
+Headaches after a car accident – causes, symptoms & when to get legal help

 The stress of dealing with the aftermath of an auto accident is enough to bring on a headache, but headaches that persist, or get worse, could be a sign of serious brain injury and shouldn’t be dismissed.